nyublockchain/nyublockchain.github.io/content/future_talks/11-22/index.md

 ---
-title: On the Viability of Open-Source Financial Rails, Economic Security of Permissionless Consensus
+title: Relative Pricing and Efficient Allocation in Blockchains

-summary: In this meeting, Prof. Jacob Leshno will present his recent paper with Prof.Rafael Pass and Prof. Elaine Shi, "On the Viability of Open-Source Financial Rails, Economic Security of Permissionless Consensus".
+summary: In this meeting, Prof. Abdoulaye Ndiaye will present his recent paper "Relative Pricing and Efficient Allocation in Blockchains".
-abstract:  In this meeting, Prof. Jacob Leshno will present his recent paper with Prof.Rafael Pass and Prof. Elaine Shi, "On the Viability of Open-Source Financial Rails, Economic Security of Permissionless Consensus".
+abstract:  In this meeting, Prof.Abdoulaye Ndiaye will present his recent paper with Prof.Rafael Pass and Prof. Elaine Shi, "Relative Pricing and Efficient Allocation in Blockchains".

 # Talk date
-date: "2024-11-22T00:00:00Z"
+date: "2024-12-06T00:00:00Z"
 all_day: true

 # do NOT alter this.
 publishDate: "2024-04-04T00:00:00Z"

 # aray of names for author
-authors: ["Jacob Leshno", "Rafael Pass", "Elaine Shi"]
+authors: ["Abdoulaye Ndiaye"]
 tags: []

 # Is this a featured talk? (true/false)